cgiffard/SteamShovel/README.md

 Because SteamShovel records so much more from your code, it does have a considerable performance impact.
 However, the accuracy of your test coverage data should be more important than how quickly it runs.

+Also, (if you couldn't tell already!)
+SteamShovel is early in its development.
+Be careful: there will be bugs.